Fermium/data-chan/docs/docs/faq.md

 #### How does Data-chan performs?

-Using an ATmega32u4 with the shipped *Device* code you can transfer, each second, a number of IN packets that vary between 800 and 860.
+Using an ATmega32u4 with the shipped *Device* code you can transfer, each second, a number of IN packets that varies between 800 and 860.

-Since each packet is (by default) 64 bytes long, and every IN packet is followed by an OUT packet you can transfer data up to 54kb/s in download and 54kb/s in upload!
+Each packet is (by default) 64 bytes long and followed by an OUT packet.
+With this configuration you'll be able to transfer data up to 54kb/s in download and 54kb/s in upload!

-Heck, with a sample rate of 200kHz (the fastest you can use within an ATmega32u4) you can only generate about 15kb of data each second!
+Heck, with a sample rate of 200kHz (the fastest you can use with the integrated ADC in an Atmega32u4) you can only generate about 15kb of data each second!

-Tests are conducted with a MacOS 10.12 and Linux 4.7 kernel using the provided Tester program.
+The tests are conducted on MacOS 10.12 and Linux 4.7 kernel using the provided tester program.

 #### I a beginner, should I use it?

 Depends.
-It's not made to work with beginners-like boards as the Arduino UNO or the Arduino Duemilanove.
+It's not made to work with beginners-like boards as the Arduino UNO or the Arduino Duemilanove or with the Arduino software environment.

 #### I have found a bug